 04/14/2016 by GOLDI JACQUES-MAYNES

-Neck and upper back pain: Patients with these complaints often prefer a softer or plush mattress.
-A pillow top or foam topper can be added to a firm bed to soften the pressure on the shoulders for a side sleeper.
+Our patients with these complaints often prefer a softer or plush mattress.
+If you've got a firm bed, a pillow top or foam topper can be added to soften the pressure on the shoulders if you're a side sleeper.